Juan-Peixoto/image-slider/README.md

 # Image Slider

 > I did it for a simple test from a JavaScript course.<br>
+> I always practice and study using virtual ambientes to isolate my PC<br>
+and to don't forget to practice linux and command lines.<br>

 <p>
 I used <em>Gimp</em> to edit the images in a relative good size and format,<br>
 tried to make a good script aiming the reusability and scalability,<br>
 but without using <em>Libraries</em> or <em>Frameworks</em>.
 </p>

+> The reason why i used an array of images urls is to not forget to make<br>this work with json in backend in the future.

 <img src="./images/mockup.png" alt="Image Slider apresentation picture" title="Image Slider Mockup">